triggermesh/docs/docs/routing/filter.md

-# Writing an Event Filter
+# Filters

 Filters are an important part of TriggerMesh's event routing mechanism.
 They allow for filtering events based on the content of the payload.
 This content-based event filtering is expressed with Google's
 [Common Expression Language](https://opensource.google/projects/cel) within the TriggerMesh `Filter` API specification.

+## Tutorial for Filters on Kubernetes

 !!!
 Tip
     You can verify that the API is available with the following command:

     ```console